rthery/TransformTool/README.md

 Added Features:
 * Mouse drag can be constrained to one axis by holding the Shift key
-* Scale transform controls via a public method setScale() in TransformTool.as (useful when you have your transformTool in a GraphicDisplayContainer that you need to scale)
+* Scale transform controls via a public method setScale() in TransformTool.as